 Alfred University offers a first-year undecided option for engineering students who want a little more time to select a major.
-All of the engineering majors, except Biomaterials Engineering, share a common curriculum in the first semester, which includes Calculus I, General Chemistry I, Introduction to Engineering, Computer Aided Design, and an elective.
-In the second semester, undecided students enroll in Calculus II, General Chemistry II, General Physics I, Computer Aided Engineering, and two Engineering Exploration laboratories.
-By providing hands-on experiences related to different engineering majors, the Engineering Exploration labs are designed to help students select an engineering major.
+All of the engineering majors, except Biomaterials Engineering, share a common curriculum in the first semester, which includes Calculus I, General Chemistry I, Engineering Foundations I and II, First Year Seminar, Common Ground, and English Composition.
+In the second semester, undecided students enroll in Calculus II, General Chemistry II, General Physics I, Computer Aided Design, and Technical Communications.